Bookkeeper Cover Letter Example

 Why a Profession-Specific Cover Letter Matters

 Your cover letter can be a key factor in your chances of progressing through to the interview stage.
-Alongside your CV, you can use your cover letter to show to your employers your skills and experience.
+Alongside your CV or resume, you can use your cover letter to show to your employers your skills and experience.
 The letter itself can also act as an effective showcase of your professional qualities, including letter writing and communication skills.

 It’s critical to spend time tailoring your cover letter both to your profession and to the job application itself.
 If your cover letter includes references to specific bookkeeping skills and experience, and shows how you meet the job description, you can increase your chances of success.